dreamingfree09/secure-file-drop/docs/API_OLD.md

-# API Reference
+# API Reference (Deprecated)

-This page documents the primary HTTP endpoints used by Secure File Drop.
-All endpoints are served on the server address (default `:8080`).
+This page is preserved for historical reference.
+Please refer to the up-to-date API documentation in [docs/API.md](API.md).

 Authentication: /login returns a session cookie used for subsequent requests (cookie name `sfd_session` by default).